twiggler/slotmap/README.md

 Throws when `Grow` is true and reallocation fails.

 `Id push(U&& value)`:
-Convenience method to allocate a free slot and assign or move-assign `value`
+Convenience method to allocate a free slot and assign or move-assign `value`.
+Returns the id associated with the allocated slot.

 `bool free(T& value)`:
 Free the slot taken by `value`.
 Note that the destructor of the element is *not* called, and should not be called manually.
 Returns true if the slot was used and the element is removed, or false if the slot was already free.